Lamorak

-Arthurian romance
+Legend

-Lamorak is one of the sons of King Pellinore and a brother of Aglovale, Drian, Percival, and Tor.
+Lamorak is one of the sons of King Pellinore and a brother of Aglovale, Drian, Perceval, and Tor.
 His siblings may also include the Grail maiden Dindrane and others.
 Named after his uncle, who in his time had been one of the best knights of King Arthur's father Uther Pendragon, he gains fame for his strength, fiery temper, and feats of martial prowess, such as fighting off at least thirty knights by himself on more than one occasion.
 Lamorak's adventures often involve the Cornish prince Tristan, first as his mortal enemy, later turned his best friend.
+In one episode exclusive to the Italian Tavola Ritonda, for example, he helps Tristan escape from the castle of the lustful fairy enchantress Medeas.

 Lamorak's death comes from how his father Pellinore, one of King Arthur's earliest royal allies, had once killed the rebellious King Lot of Orkney in battle.
 Ten years later, Lot's sons Gawain and Gaheris retaliated by slaying Pellinore in a duel.
-Lamorak, who meanwhile has joined Lot's sons at the Round Table, inflames the families' blood feud by having an affair with Lot's widow, Morgause.
-Morgause's son Gaheris catches the lovers in flagrante delicto while staying at Gawain's estate and promptly beheads her, letting her unarmed lover go.
+Lamorak, who meanwhile has joined Lot's sons at the Round Table, inflames the families' blood feud by having an affair with Lot's widow, the Queen of Orkney (Morgause).
+The Queen's son Gaheris catches the lovers in flagrante delicto while staying at Gawain's estate and promptly beheads her, letting her unarmed lover go.
 Lamorak reappears at a tournament and explains the situation to Arthur, but rejects the king's promise of protection at his court and enforcement of a truce between the two royal families.
-When Lamorak rides off alone, he is ambushed in a wood by Gawain and Gaheris along with their brothers Agravain and Mordred, who had just killed Drian.
+In the version made popular by Le Morte d'Arthur, when Lamorak rides off alone, he is ambushed in a wood by Gawain and Gaheris along with their brothers Agravain and Mordred, who had just murdered Drian.
 Together, the four unfairly fight him all at once for hours.
-Ultimately, it is Mordred who delivers a fatal blow on Lamorak from behind, after which Gawain beheads him.
+Ultimately, it is Mordred who delivers a fatal blow on Lamorak from behind, after which Gawain beheads Lamorak.
+The episode reflects Gawain's earlier killing of Pellinore.
+In the P-V Folie Lancelot and the First Version of the Prose Tristan, Gawain beheads Lamorak (Lamorat), defeated by Mordred and Agravain in their ambush (in which Lamorak had first defeated Gawain), after Lamorak refuses to yield.
+This, too, is preceded by the mortal wounding of Drian.